Criminal Justice, Homeland Security Specialization

-This program provides students with opportunities to develop and improve skills necessary for success as a local, state or federal law enforcement officer; commercial and industrial security officer; police officer; private or government investigator.
+This program provides students with opportunities to develop and improve skills necessary for success as a local, state or federal law enforcement or corrections officers; commercial and industrial security officers and private or government investigators.

-A high school diploma (or equivalent) and satisfactory scores on college placement tests (or equivalent) in English and mathematics are required.
-If students have deficiencies in English and/or mathematics, JTCC offers developmental courses to prepare students for the curriculum.
-An interview with the program head is required.
+Students must meet JTCC admission requirements.
+Students must also complete placement tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
+New students should see a counselor and returning students their advisor for more information.
 Persons entering the public or private sectors of criminal justice employment will be subjected to intensive physical agility tests, background investigations, psychological testing, personal interviews, physical examinations and polygraph examinations.

 |1st Semester||Credits||Standard Course Options|